eduvpn/documentation/FIREWALL.md

 **NOTE**: for IPv6 the situation is similar, except you'd use the IPv6 range(s) and address(es).

-# Use Different Public IP Address per VPN Profile
+# NAT to Different Public IP Addresses per Profile

-When using [Multiple Profiles](MULTI_PROFILE.md), you may want to use a different public IP address.
+When using [Multiple Profiles](MULTI_PROFILE.md), you may want to NAT to different public IP addresses.

 The default `POSTROUTING` rule in the "NAT" table is: